I’m Broke – Why? And How Can I Do Better?

 You may be wondering how you got into this position in the first place and how you can get out of it.

-Undoubtedly, your struggles can partly be attributed to the cost-of-living pressures we’ve seen over the past couple of years, as rising inflation has affected everyone’s bank balance.
+Undoubtedly, your struggles can partly be attributed to the cost-of-living pressures of recent years, which have stretched almost everyone’s budget.

-UK Finance recently found that more and more UK households may need to draw on their savings to cover higher monthly bills.
-We’ve all noticed the huge rise in energy prices – my monthly bill has risen from £60 to £240!
+UK Finance has reported that some households have leaned on their savings to cover higher bills in recent years.
+We’ve all noticed the huge rise in energy prices, with my monthly bill roughly doubling at the worst of the energy crisis.

 These increases are hard to adjust to; the economic environment is challenging for everyone at the moment.
 But on an individual level, you can’t do much about the current economic environment.